 California

-Finally in California, the Department of Health Care Services posted the following alerts, weekly notices, and monthly bulletin on the Medi-Cal Rx Web Portal.
+Finally in California, the Department of Health Care Service posted the following weekly notices, alerts, and monthly bulletin on the Medi-Cal Rx Web Portal

 For more information, contact NACDS’ Sandra Guckian at 703-774-4801.